October 18-21, 2018, St. Eugene Mission Resort, ʔaq’am Community, Ktunaxa Nation, near Cranbrook, British Columbia

 We will model sustainability following the EECOM Green Conference Guidelines.

-We will model best learning practices by using best practice learning methodology including open space, place-based, inquiry-based and First Peoples Principles of Learning.
+We will model best learning practices by using best practice learning methodology including outdoor, experiential, place-based and inquiry-based learning.